-A State of Public Health Emergency was declared March 16, 2020, by Governor Michelle Lujan Grisham for the State of New Mexico as a result of the Coronavirus Disease-2019 (COVID-19).
+A State of Public Health Emergency was declared March 16, 2020, by Governor Michelle Lujan Grisham for the State of New Mexico because of the Coronavirus Disease-2019 (COVID-19).
 In response to the State of Public Health Emergency, the State of New Mexico HSD issued the following flexibilities for the TANF program to assist those customers impacted by the COVID-19:

-- Removed the Asset Test from eligibility determination. - Allowed all case management to be completed via telephone. - Suspended all notifications and implementation of noncompliance from the works programs and allowed good cause.
+- 1. Removed the Asset Test from eligibility determination. - 2.
+Allowed all case management to be completed via telephone.

-- Guidance and Procedures were issued for the Wage Subsidy Clerical Staff who was affected by the Stay-at-Home Order and not able to telework - ISD expanded the eligibility criteria of who can apply for TANF hardship during COVID-19 to capture additional customers. - Excluded the income received by customers from the Coronavirus Aid, Relief, and Economic Security (CARES) Act Direct Payments for eligibility determinations. - Excluded the income received by customers through the Pandemic Unemployment Benefits (PUB) for eligibility determinations. - ISD received a waiver to extend certification during the PHE.
-The Department did not require Interim Reports or Recertifications to be submitted during this time. - Implemented online purchasing and delivery (where available) of products through Walmart utilizing the cash benefits.
+- 3. Suspended all notifications and implementation of noncompliance from the work requirements and allowed good cause. - 4.
+Guidance and procedures were issued for the Wage Subsidy Clerical Staff who were affected by the Stay-at-Home Order and not able to telework. - 5.
+ISD expanded the eligibility criteria for the TANF hardship during COVID-19 to capture additional customers. - 6.
+Excluded the income received by customers from the Coronavirus Aid, Relief, and Economic Security (CARES) Act Direct Payments for eligibility determinations. - 7.
+Excluded the income received by customers through the Pandemic Unemployment Benefits (PUB) for eligibility determinations. - 8.
+Implemented a waiver to extend certification periods during the PHE.
+The Department did not require Interim Reports and extended Certification period for an additional 6 months, during this time. - 9.
+Implemented online purchasing and delivery, where available, of products through Walmart, utilizing the cash benefits.

-As State of Public Health Orders were being imposed, many families felt the burden of not being able to access internet or have access for computers.
+As State of Public Health Orders were being imposed, many families felt the burden of not being able to access internet or have access to computers.
 This is referred to the "digital divide."
-NM felt the need to address the digital divide and purchased Chrome Books.
+NM recognized the need to address the digital divide and purchased Chrome Books.
 The Chrome Books were used to remove barriers by allowing families to borrow the Chrome Book to access services virtually.

-2021.Public Health Emergency was extended and the waivers that were implemented continued.
+2021.
+Public Health Emergency was extended and the waivers that were implemented continued.

-January 1, 2021, HSD contracted with the Department of Workforce Solution (DWS) to manage the Wage Subsidy and Career Link Programs.
+January 1, 2021, HSD contracted with the Department of Workforce Solutions (DWS) to manage the Wage Subsidy and Career Link Programs.

-July 1, 2021, The DWS was added to the NMW Contract to help with the case management for all ready to work participants.
-The NMW provider Creative Works Solution (CWS) will continue assisting the NMW participants who have barriers and are not work ready or who have disabilities.
+July 1, 2021, the DWS was added to the NMW Contract to help with the case management for all ready to work participants.
+The NMW provider Creative Works Solution (CWS) would continue assisting the NMW participants who have barriers or disabilities and are not work ready.

-August 1, 2021, ISD reinstated the work requirements for participants of TANF program.
+August 1, 2021, ISD reimplemented the work program requirements that were suspended due to the response to mitigate.